nejohnson/format/trunk/README.txt

 The flag characters and their meanings are:

 -          The result of the conversion is left-justified within the field.
 It is right-justified if this flag is not specified.
-If the ^ flag is specified this flag will be ignored.
+If the ^ flag appears this flag will be ignored.

 ^          The result of the conversion is centre-justified within the field.
            It is right-justified if this flag is not specified.